Christoph33one/post-planner-api/README.md

 6. To retrieve an individual travel plan, I utilized the URL endpoint /posts/3.
 This provided me access to the third travel plan created, including the user ID and all data associated with that plan.
 I also verified that even an unregistered or logged-out user can view the travel plan.
 As anticipated, the API returned a status of HTTP_200_OK.

-7.  thoroughly tested the update and delete functions of the travel plan model by using the /posts/3 URL endpoint to retrieve a specific travel plan.
+7. I have thoroughly tested the update and delete functions of the travel plan model by using the /posts/3 URL endpoint to retrieve a specific travel plan.
 I was able to update the plan using the PUT method or delete it using the DELETE method.

 When updating a plan, the API provides a form similar to the one used for creating a new post.
 After editing the plan, the API returns a HTTP 200 OK status code as expected.

 To delete a plan, I clicked on the delete button located within the travel plan post detail, and once the deletion was completed, the API returned a HTTP 204 No Content status code as expected.

+8. I accessed the URL endpoint /comments/ to retreieve all comments made ny individual users and for the api to return a status HTTP_200_OK.

+9. To test a delete or update a comment I used the url endpoint of /comments/.
+Testing that a logged in user can edit a post login I can view a form to edit a comment.
+Once edited the api returns a status HTTP_200_OK is and the comment has been changed.
+When deleting a comment the api returns a status HTTP_204_NO_CONTENT and the comment no longer exists.

+10. To test a unregistered or logged out user can not add a comment, I used the endpoint /comments/ to view all comments.
+But no form is Available to add a comment.

+11. testing the search field.
+By using the endpoint /travelplanposts/ I viewed all travel plans.
+Then using the search by location filter I searced a location the dose exist.
+The results where all posts wiht the location I searched for.
+I then added a location that does not exist, the results are that nolocation is to be found.

-8. ADD COMMENTS, SEARCH FEILD, REGISTER, LOGIN, LOGIN,
+REGISTER, LOGIN, LOGIN,